tanmeetsingh777/Cuberto-Clone/README.md

 2. Naviagte into the project folder cd Cuberto-Clone

-3.Open index.html in your browser
+3. Open index.html in your browser
    start index.html

 🔧 Future Improvements